 Millennials across the country have hosted Friendsgiving celebrations for the past few years to supplement their own family gatherings.
 While the holiday has grown organically, brands are starting to take notice and invent novel ways to participate.
-The days leading up to this year’s Friendsgiving offer three lessons for marketers looking to make meaningful connections with a millennial audience.
+Three successful examples from Friendsgiving 2017 offer valuable lessons for marketers looking to make meaningful connections with a millennial audience this holiday season.

 - Use Unexpected Data to Uncover Organic Relevancy

 While the unofficial holiday is popular, no one had been able to agree on what the actual date should be.
 That is until McCormick Spices used Google Data to formally put Friendsgiving 2017 on the calendar.
-According to McCormick, Google searches for classic Thanksgiving recipes like “Turkey Recipe” and “Stuffing Recipe” are relatively stable the week of Thanksgiving, but increased more than 300% year-over-year the week before.
-That makes Saturday, Nov.
+According to McCormick, Google searches for classic Thanksgiving recipes like “Turkey Recipe” and “Stuffing Recipe” are relatively stable the week of Thanksgiving, but increased more than 300% year-over-year the week before, accurately predicting Saturday, Nov.
 18 the most likely day for Friendsgiving 2017.

 In addition to tapping into millennial culture, the McCormick story is also a good lesson for brands to mine and market data in unexpected ways.
 Think about what data, internal or external, your brand has access to.
 Consider using it not just to target or sell more, but to uncover insights that lead to more relevant, surprising and meaningful conversations with consumers.